 How to Reset WordPress Password from Database

-Are you looking to quickly reset the WordPress password from the database but not sure how to do it?
-If so, then you’ve come to the right place.
-In this case, we will show you how to quickly reset a WordPress password from the database, without using FTP or any cumbersome processes.
+Are you looking to quickly reset your WordPress password from the database but unsure how to do it?
+If yes, then you’ve come to the right place.
+I can guide you through the process of resetting your WordPress password without using FTP or any complicated methods.

-But why do we need to reset passwords from the database in WordPress?
+But why would you need to reset your password from the database in WordPress?

 Where Passwords are Stored in the Database?

-The WordPress database keeps the users’ and admin passwords in the wp_users table.
-Even if individuals gain access to your database’s stored passwords, they won’t be able to log in to your website since they’re all encrypted using their advanced encryption method.
+The WordPress database stores the passwords of users and administrators in the wp_users table.
+Even if someone manages to access your database and see the stored passwords, they won’t be able to log in to your website because the passwords are encrypted using a highly secure method.

 “wp_users” Table in SQL

-The only way to reset your password and regain access to your website is by changing the user’s password hash in wp_users and setting a new password using the MD5 algorithm.
+The best way for you to reset your password and regain access to your website is by changing the password hash in the user database and setting a new password using the MD5 algorithm.

 How to Reset Password in WordPress Database?

-As I mentioned above, all the passwords get stored in your SQL database in a table with the name “wp_users” with proper encryption.
-In case you forget your password, the only way to regain access is by changing the password and saving the password in the MD5 encryption algorithm.
+As I mentioned earlier, all your passwords are stored in an SQL database in a table called “wp_users” with proper encryption.
+If you happen to forget your password, the only way to regain access is by changing your password and saving it using the MD5 encryption algorithm.

-Here I’m sharing a quick way to do so – but before doing this, I highly recommend taking a backup of your SQL database using the method shared here;
+Let me share a quick way to do this, but before proceeding, I highly recommend taking a backup of your SQL database using the method I’ve explained in the guide here.

-To get started, you will need to log into your cPanel account (or whatever platform you are using for your website) and then select the “phpMyAdmin” option, as shown in the screenshot above.
+To begin, you will need to login to your cPanel account (or whichever platform you are using for your website).
+After logging in, select the “phpMyAdmin” option, just like in the screenshot provided.

 Select “wp_users” Table in SQL

-Once you have chosen the right database, you will have to look for a table named “wp_users” (or something similar to that, since it may vary by host and we sometimes change the table prefix manually during installation but it will always conclude with the word “users“).
+Once you have selected the appropriate database, you need to find a table called “wp_users” (or something similar to that, as it might differ depending on the hosting provider, and sometimes we manually modify the table prefix during installation, although it will always end with the word “users“).

-Now click on the “Browse” button to see all the fields, as shown in the screenshot above.
-Now you will have to look for a field named “user_pass” (it is usually after the 3rd or 4th field in the table).
+Now, you need to click on the “Browse” button to view all the fields, just like in the screenshot.
+Next, look for a field called “user_pass” which is typically located after the 3rd or 4th field in the table.

 Select User and Click on “Edit”

-Once you’re inside of “wp_users” table, browse the username for which you want to reset the password and then click on the “Edit” button.
-It will open a form with all the details filled automatically, as shown in the screenshot below.
+Once you are in the “wp_users” table, find the username for which you want to reset the password and then click on the “Edit” button.
+This will open a form with all the details already filled in for you, just like in the picture below.

-You will now need to change the “user_pass” field with your new password (in normal strings like those shown in the image above) and select the MD5 algorithm from the drop-down list and click on the “Go” button.
+Now, you need to update the “user_pass” field with your new password (use regular text like the examples shown in the image).
+Then, choose the MD5 algorithm from the list provided and click on the “Go” button.

 Wrapping Up!

-That’s all for today, I hope you were able to complete this tutorial successfully and regained access to your website.
-If you have any queries about this tutorial or want to ask questions, please feel free to leave a comment on the box below.
+That’s all for today!
+I hope you were able to successfully complete this tutorial and regain access to your website.
+If you have any questions about this tutorial or need further assistance, please feel free to leave a comment in the box below.

-I will do my best to respond to your questions as soon as possible.
-Furthermore, if you have any other method for resetting a WordPress password from the database or anything else you’d like us to know, please let us know in the comments section below.
+I will do my best to respond to your questions as quickly as possible.
+Additionally, if you have any other methods for resetting a WordPress password from the database or any other topics you’d like me to cover, please let me know in the comments section below.

 Thank you for taking the time to read this!
-If you like it, please share it with your friends and family.
+If you found it helpful, please share it with your friends and family.

 Sunny Kumar